-I. PARTIES:

-The parties to this Agreement are the School District (hereinafter "District") and
+l.
+PARTIES: The parties to this Agreement are the(hereinafter "Contractor" of

-(hereinafter "Contractor" or " Contractor").

 II.
 PURPOSE:

 District retains Contractor to provide the following services on behalf of the District: Provide technology services, including cloud-based services, for the digital storage, management, and retrieval of pupil records; provide digital educational software that authorizes a third-party provider of digital educational software to access, store, and use pupil records in accordance with the provisions of this contract.
 Contractor shall be free from control and direction over the performance of the services, both under this Agreement and in fact.
 Except as limited herein, Contractor shall have and exercise full professional discretion as to the details of performance.